 Microsoft spent four years at the Xbox One, making previous games playable on consoles.
 Microsoft will spend the same amount of time, or shorter says it will make games workable on the Xbox Series X from the three previous Xbox consoles.
 Not only will Series X play games from the older systems, but Microsoft also says that compatible games will “look and play better than ever before.”
 Maybe Microsoft is going to introduce a new technical workaround.

 Original Xbox and Xbox 360 games, which can be played on the Xbox One, are somewhat improved, although the graphical upgrade is not a great deal.
 There is some upscaling of the resolution done to display old games properly, but that doesn’t make them look better.
 Are Xbox One games going to get some graphical improvements on Series X?

 Will the old disks function properly now?

-It is still not clear Whether backward compatibility is digital-only or if people can use their old game disks.
-The Xbox One used disks as well as digital devices, but the lower price Xbox One S consoles do not include a disk drive.
+It is still unclear whether backward compatibility is digital-only or if people can use their old game disks.
+The Xbox One used disks and digital devices, but the lower price Xbox One S consoles do not include a disk drive.
 It indicates that if you choose to purchase a diskless console if you have disks of Xbox One games, you might get a chance.
 According to the rumors, Microsoft is working on Xbox Series X’s three different versions, including one without a disc drive.

 These are few questions that we have on backward compatibility for the Xbox Series X. To date, Microsoft is not providing more details.
 So we have to wait until June to find out more.